mangathemango/Operation-Null-Mind/README.md

 # Operation Null Mind

+Note: If you're viewing this through a zip file, this file looks a lot better on the github repository description:

 ## Table of Contents

 - [How to Run the Game](#how-to-run-the-game)
 - [Controls](#controls)
 - [About the Codebase](#about-the-codebase)